 “Today knowledge has power.
 It controls access to opportunity and advancement.”

 Learning apps are one way to gain this knowledge.
-An educational app is a piece of mobile software that is designed to help individuals with remote learning of any kind.
-The examples vary from apps teaching kids how to do basic math to apps acting as advanced professional training platforms for adults.
+An educational app is a piece of mobile software designed to help individuals with remote learning of any kind.
+The examples vary from apps teaching kids basic math to apps acting as advanced professional training platforms for adults.

 Who uses educational apps?
 A variety of people and institutions:

-- kids of different ages starting from toddlers to learn basic things and ease the learning process
+- Kids of different ages, starting from toddlers learn basic things and ease the learning process

-- online courses platforms to use such apps as a tool for better market promotion.
+- Online course platforms use such apps as a tool for better market promotion.

 Categories of educational apps

 Just as there are countless variations of learning apps, so there are countless ways to categorize them.